There She Is!!: Plot

 As Doki and Nabi leave the airport, protestors on both sides follow them.
 Il-ho watches this from the overpass and flashes back a childhood memory where he is abused and beaten by students at school; his mother, a rabbit, attempts to comfort him, but he storms away and his lion father roars at him for his disrespectful attitude.
 In the present, at the Jjintta Set's home, Il-ho, still upset about this memory, orders Pi to leave.
 When Il-ho tries to force her out, Yi-ho fights him, but gets defenestrated into an anti-cat/rabbit protest banner outside.

 In an alley, Yi-ho assaults an anti-cat/rabbit protestor, having become part of an extremist group based in a junkyard for which he shaved his ears to reveal their long, pointy shape inherent in cabbits.
 An anti-cat/rabbit cat protestor is chased by a large rabbit and barges into the music club where Pi's band is performing.
-When the rabbit grabs and punches him in front of the crowd, Pi gets offstage to rebuke the attacker, but stops when she sees the entire club showing her the pro-cat/rabbit symbol on their phones.
+When the rabbit grabs and punches him in front of the crowd, Pi goes offstage to rebuke the attacker, but stops when she sees the entire club showing her the pro-cat/rabbit symbol on their phones.
 Frustrated, she attempts to fight the rabbit, but is stopped by Yi-ho as the rabbit drags the incapacitated cat out of the building.

 Il-ho and a wedding dress-clad Doki wait at a mountain shrine to take a photo with Nabi, but witness him being chased by protestors on his way there.
 Doki offers Il-ho tickets to their wedding, but Il-ho warns that their offspring will face discrimination.
-Doki instead sees her and Nabi having many children and cats, rabbits, and cabbits living together in harmony, to which the newly arrived Nabi overhears and blushes.
+Doki instead sees her and Nabi having many children and cats, rabbits, and cabbits living together in harmony, whereupon the newly arrived Nabi overhears and blushes.
 Pi appears and leads Il-ho to the junkyard, where Yi-ho and his gang are rounding up and imprisoning anti-cat/rabbit protestors.

 Il-ho, Sam-ho, and Pi arrive at the junkyard to confront Yi-ho.
 During the ensuing battle, they free the captives but cause an excavator to lose its balance.
-With it about to fall onto Yi-ho, Il-ho saves him by throwing him out of its way and roaring at the freed anti-protestors, with a large apparition of his father's roaring head materializing behind him.
+With it about to fall onto Yi-ho, Il-ho saves him by throwing him out of its way and roaring at the freed anti-protestors, with a large apparition of his father's roaring head materialising behind him.
 The excavator falls and crushes Il-ho.
-As Yi-ho grieves, Sam-ho, alongside the protestors and anti-protestors, rush to lift the excavator, allowing Yi-ho to pull Il-ho out from under it.
+As Yi-ho grieves, Sam-ho, alongside the protesters and anti-protesters, rushes to lift the excavator, allowing Yi-ho to pull Il-ho out from under it.
 The injured Il-ho playfully slaps him in the face, and Pi tackles Yi-ho to the ground in a loving embrace.